Trunk Services: Wales

 T6: Brecon - Sennybridge - Ystradgynlais - Neath - Swansea

-This is newer part of the TrawsCymru network that replaces the preceding X63 and X64 and it operates seven days a week too, not a feature of what came before it.
-It also serves the western reaches of the Brecon Beacons National Park and that there are early evening journeys allow decent days around the Fforest Fawr.
+This is a newer part of the TrawsCymru network that replaces the preceding X63 and X64 and it operates seven days a week too, not a feature of what came before it.
+It also serves the western reaches of the Brecon Beacons National Park and there are early evening journeys allow days of decent length around the Fforest Fawr.
 The Sunday service level offers at least five each way journeys and the frequency is nearly hourly on other days of the week too.